MuckyH20/LinuxCP/README.md

 Use man pages on the fly to figure out where vulns could be hiding.
 ReadME has hints

-grep -R looks in all files in a dir
+grep -R looks in all files in a dir.
+Ex: grep -r "nc -lvnp 444"

 avoid guis as cmd is same on distros